ABOUT BIKRAM hot yoga

 "Forget standard weight training, today's NFL players are using new and unorthodox workout and recovery strategies.
 You wouldn't expect burly guys to love Half Moons and Half Tortoises.
 But Bikram is no standard yoga."
 Read Article...

 Bikram Yoga of Albuquerque is the original hot yoga in Albuquerque since 2003 in the North East Heights and the tradition continues at our westside near Corrales and Rio Rancho.
+We are an independent and locally owned studio.

 We remain true to the renowned series of Hatha yoga designed by Bikram Choudhury.
 We believe the right way is the hard way and while Bikram is a challenging practice, the benefits and rewards are worth the effort.
 Here you will find more than simply stretching or excerice, but a fundamental change in your overall well being.